 Accelerated Charter Elementary School is committed to providing ongoing support, guidance and resources for all teacher to maintain high quality distance learning programs for students.
-All teachers participated in 1-week of Summer Professional Development that focused on curriculum, online platforms including zoom,

-NearPod, Google suites, and how to effectively delivery engaging and rigorous lessons via distance learning.
+All teachers participated in 1-week of Summer Professional Development that focused on curriculum, online platforms including zoom, NearPod, Google suites, and how to effectively delivery engaging and rigorous lessons via distance learning.
 All teachers also participated in training on the SB98 requirements with student attendance and participation; including assessing, designating and certifying student assignments for time value; and documentation on PowerSchool and any other relevant online program.

-In addition to IEP snapshot professional development, Welligent and MTSS, the Special Education Administrator will facilitate and lead training for all general education teachers and support staff on trauma informed practices designed to meet the needs of all students during distance learning; and with the expanded roles of non-certificated staff, this is an essential training to ensure the needs of our students are being met.
+In addition to IEP snapshot professional development, Welligent and MTSS, the Special Education Administrator will facilitate and lead training for all general education teachers and support staff on Trauma Informed Practices (TIPs) designed to meet the needs of our students during distance learning; and with the expanded roles of non-certificated staff, this is an essential training to ensure the needs of our students are being met.
 The Social-emotional Counselors, School Psychologist/Special Education Administrator will also facilitate professional development for the entire staff on how to address the mental health and social emotional needs of staff and students.

-We have also designated mentor teachers who are providing support for other teachers who struggle with technology during distance learning.
+TAS has designated mentor teachers to provide support for their peers (teachers) who struggle with the use of technology during distance learning.